Seeking ideas for different classroom desk arrangements to try?

 The left and right columns are angled toward each other, which takes up less floor space and allows students to easily view the whiteboard.

 The layout also works well for light group work and collaboration.
-The students in each row are seated side-by-side in groups of four or five.

 For example, you may use the traditional row and columns layout with a learning center or workstation positioned to the side.